 Ayurveda, yoga's sister science, describes the state of vibrant health as being "established in the soul" (svastha).
 True health is not about achieving a state of perfection or perpetual bliss, nor about drinking green juice and mastering advanced yoga poses.
 Being vibrantly healthy is about making choices that honour the particular radiance of who you really are.
-It is knowing deep in your bones that your body and soul are rooted in nature, here to expand and evolve.
-To be WELL is to embody your soul, and drink from the inner Well that is your very own essence.
+It is knowing deep in your bones, that you are an integral part of a spiritual ecosystem, here to expand and evolve.
+To be WELL is to embody your unique soul, and be who only you can be.

 Connected to the element of water, our emotional health, and the direction of the west.

 We are embodied spiritual beings, souls having a human experience.
 Often when we begin a spiritual practice, we mistakenly try to transcend or rise above our humanity, to escape the pain or discomfort we all feel at times.
 To truly heal, we must learn to feel, embrace and nourish our physical self, no matter the shape or size.
 Here we remember that taking care of our physical health through a commited yoga asana practice and healthy plant-based eating, sets the foundations for a vibrant life.

 Connected to the element of earth, the physical body and the direction of the north.

 We are freedom seeking creative beings.
 To be liberated, is to know that at our core, we are already free.
 Freedom from pain and suffering arise when we remember that although we cannot control what happens in life, we can always choose how to respond and co-create with life.
 Mediation and creativity are essential practices to remember our innate freedom.

 Connected to the element of air, the spiritual self and the direction of the east.